kernle32dll/turtleware/README.md

 turtleware provides three distinct functionalities:

-1. A set of middlewares, which can be chained individually (e.g. auth)
+1. A set of middlewares, which can be chained individually (e.g., auth)
 2. Composition methods for chaining these middlewares together in a meaningful way (e.g. a GET endpoint)
 3. Optional multi tenancy